|Close-up of Prince Albert on his Wedding Day|

 Photo Credit: The Dreamstress

-Upon their arrival, the Queen, her mother (the Duchess of Kent), and the Mistress of the Robes retreat to the Queen’s Closet (the Privy Council Chamber).
-Her attendants have awaited their Royal Mistress for an hour-and-a-half in this “closet” (really a huge stately meeting room with a warm fireplace and a stunning chandelier).
+Upon their arrival, the Queen, her mother (the Duchess of Kent), and the Mistress of the Robes retreated to the Queen’s Closet, also called the Privy Council Chamber.
+Her attendants had awaited their Royal Mistress for an hour-and-a-half in this “closet," which was actually a huge stately meeting room with a warm fireplace and a stunning chandelier.

-Finally released from their confinement, they most certainly descend upon her gaily to make any last-minute adjustments.
-The Queen's final half hour of waiting must have flown by with the giddy laughter and female attentions characteristic of bridal parties everywhere.
+Finally released from their confinement, the attendants descended upon their queen gaily, making last-minute adjustments.
+The Queen's final half hour of waiting must have flown by with the giddy laughter and the female attentions characteristic of bridal parties throughout the ages.

-With his dignified bearing and his cordial greeting of every person in the room, all eyes follow him to his position at the right of the altar.
-There he stands regally, and somewhat nervously, in the red swallow-tailed tunic enhanced by two white satin bows resting upon his shoulders and the white knee breeches indicative of a field marshal in the British Army.
+His dignified bearing and his cordial greeting of every person in the room, caught the eye of every person as he took his place at the right of the altar.
+There he stood regally, and somewhat nervously, in the red swallow-tailed tunic enhanced by two white satin bows resting upon his shoulders and the white knee breeches indicative of a field marshal in the British Army.